FarmDyn/documentation/docs/index.md

 ## Main characteristics

--   **Fully dynamic**, simulations typically cover several decades, alternatively comparative-static or short run version
+-   Multiple dynamics including **comparative-static**, short run, or fully dynamic, with simulations covering several decades
 -   Integer variables capture **indivisibilities in investments** (machinery, buildings) and **labour use**
 -   Selected farm management decisions (e.g. feeding, manure management, labour use) depicted with a **sub-annual temporal resolution**, partially bi-weekly
+-   Farm labour, machinery and stable use are modelled in rich detail
+-   **Highly detailed farm branch activities** (e.g. intensities for arable and grass crops, differentiated feeding schemes for all animal types accounting for lactation/feeding phase, etc.)
+-   The machinery park is available in **different mechanization levels**
+-   **Environmental accounting modules** including the flow from different nitrogen compounds, CO2eq, phosphorus compounds
+-   A wide range of **agri- and agrienvironmental policies** including CAP, German implementation of Nitrate Directive, agri-environmental schemes, etc.
+-   Multiple **biodiversity indicators**
+-   Parameterized for **multiple countries** besides Germany it includes Switzerland, Norway, Netherlands
 -   **Deterministic or stochastic** programming version.
 The latter treats all variables as state dependent, allows for sceneario tree reduction and covers different risk measures (value at risk, MOTAD ...)
--   Farm labour, machinery and stable use are modelled in rich detail
--   Arable cropping can be differentiated by tillage type and intensity Different intensities are also available for grassland management
--   For dairy farming, the model distinguishes several herds by milk yield potential and lactation phase
--   The machinery park is available in different mechanization levels
--   Highly differentiated modules for nitrogen fate, while covering German legislation on fertilizer use

 ![Overview](media/Figure1.PNG){: style="width:100%"}

-The model is currently **parameterized for German conditions** using highly detailed farm planning data provided by [KTBL](https://www.ktbl.de/) in combination with farm structural statistics.
+For the German version, the model is parameterized  using highly detailed farm planning data provided by [KTBL](https://www.ktbl.de/) in combination with farm structural statistics.
 It offers a complementary approach to other farm scale